xyjiang970/algo/README.md

 3. Finally, see if you can figure how to solve [this problem](https://leetcode.com/problems/minimum-swaps-to-group-all-1s-together-ii/).
 At first glance, this problem may not seem like it has to do with sliding window at all.
 Can you figure out how it does?

 ## Merge Sort
 Now, let's get into some of the more efficient O(nlogn) sort algorithms.
 These algorithms are significantly harder to follow than the previous algorithms.
-We recommend learning only one out of merge, quick and heap unless you've exhausted the rest of this guide.
+We recommend learning only one out of merge, quick, and heap unless you've exhausted the rest of this guide.
 Merge sort is a good one to learn because it also forces you to have a solid grasp of recursion.
 1. Watch [this video](https://www.youtube.com/watch?v=4VqmGXwpLqc) for an overview of merge sort.
 2. If this is the first time you're seeing this, [watch this video](https://www.youtube.com/watch?v=7h1s2SojIRw) for a more in depth walkthrough.
 3. Finally, code up the solution [here](https://leetcode.com/problems/sort-an-array/).